mia-platform/distribution/modules/cni/cilium/README.md

-As Cilium is a complex application that will need multiple ports to handle correctly all its functions we will not change the default ports or uid, gid or fsGroup for its workloads but we will encourage you to seek the official documentation for all the system requirements needed at this [link].
+As Cilium is a complex application that will need multiple ports to handle correctly all its functions we will not change the default ports or uid, gid or fsGroup for its workloads but we will encourage you to seek the official documentation for all the [system requirements].

 ## Flavors